lucataco/cog-prompt-guard-86m/README.md

 # Weights
 If you are testing locally, to download the weights you need to add your Huggingface Auth token in `preidct.py` on line 9.
-After you run a prediction, which downloads the weights, you can remove your token
+After you run a prediction (which downloads the weights) you can remove your token

 ## Run a prediction: